-Acupuncture involves the process of inserting fine needles into the skin at precisely chosen acupuncture points which elicit a predictable physiological response.
+Acupuncture involves the process of inserting very fine, sterile, stainless steel needles into the skin at precisely chosen acupuncture points which elicit a predictable physiological response.
 This stimulus may also be administered to the points using mild electrical stimulation.
 After a thorough consultation and evaluation, the acupuncturist will decide where and how many needles will be used to facilitate treatment process, from the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).